bartwesselink/dbl-visualization/src/opengl/documentation.md

 Resets the rotation back to 0 degrees.
 - `public resetTranslation(): void`
 Resets the origin back to (0, 0).
+- `public isDedicatedGPU(): boolean`
+Checks whether or not the GPU used by OpenGL is a dedicated GPU.

 # Rendering
 All the rendering methods will ask for a color to use.
 The color should be provided as an array containing the red, green, blue and alpha values as floats.
 These floats should all be in range 0 to 1.